eBay/tsv-utils/README.md

 ### Other toolkits

-There are a number of toolkits with similar functionality.
-Here are a few:
+There are a number of toolkits that have similar or related functionality.
+Several are listed below.
+Those handling CSV files handle TSV files as well:

 * [csvkit](https://github.com/wireservice/csvkit) - CSV tools, written in Python.
 * [csvtk](https://github.com/shenwei356/csvtk) - CSV tools, written in Go.
+* [GNU datamash](https://www.gnu.org/software/datamash/) - Performs numeric, textual and statistical operations TSV files.
+Written in C.
 * [dplyr](https://github.com/hadley/dplyr) - Tools for tabular data in R storage formats.
-Written in R and C++.
+Runs in an R environment, code is in C++.
 * [miller](https://github.com/johnkerl/miller) - CSV and JSON tools, written in C.
 * [tsvutils](https://github.com/brendano/tsvutils) - TSV tools, especially rich in format converters.
 Written in Python.
 * [xsv](https://github.com/BurntSushi/xsv) - CSV tools, written in Rust.

+The different toolkits are certainly worth investigating if you work with tabular data files.
+Several have quite extensive feature sets.
+Each toolkit has its own strengths, your workflow and preferences are likely to fit some toolkits better than others.

+If you are wondering about the rationale for using TSV files, there is very nice discussion in the [tsvutils README](https://github.com/brendano/tsvutils#the-philosophy-of-tsvutils) file.

 ## Installation

 Download a D compiler (http://dlang.org/download.html).
 These tools have been tested with the DMD and LDC compilers, on Mac OSX and Linux.
-Use DMD version 2.068 or later, LDC version 0.17.0 or later.
+Use DMD version 2.070 or later, LDC version 1.0.0 or later.

 Clone this repository, select a compiler, and run `make` from the top level directory:
 ```